zackhy/TextClassification/README.md

 # Multi-class Text Classification
 Implement three neural networks in Tensorflow for multi-class text classification problem.
 ## Models
 * A LSTM classifier.
+See rnn_clf.py
+* A Bidirectional LSTM classifier.
+See rnn_clf.py
 * A CNN classifier.
+See cnn_clf.py.
 Reference: [Implementing a CNN for Text Classification in Tensorflow](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/).
 * A C-LSTM classifier.
+See clstm.py.
 Reference: [A C-LSTM Neural Network for Text Classification](https://arxiv.org/abs/1511.08630).
+## Data Format
+Training data should be stored in csv file.
+The first line of the file should be ["label", "content"] or ["content", "label"].
 ## Train
 Run train.py to train the models.
 Parameters: